 The horrific murder of Tina Fontaine this summer and the recent vicious assault of Rinelle Harper have focused national attention on the need to take action to prevent violence against Aboriginal women and girls in Canada.
 Manitoba stands in solidarity with the families of victims and the many other voices across the country in calling for a national inquiry.
-Manitoba will continue to support families with initiatives like the annual Wiping Away the Tears gathering and we will work proactively to support the development of a strong national response.
+Manitoba will continue to support families with initiatives like the annual Winnipeg away the tears gathering, and we will work proactively to support the development of a strong national response.

-We are also working with First Nations to address the proposed elimination of the federal government's band constable program, to ensure affected communities have access to community policing.
+We are also working with First Nations to address the proposed elimination of the federal government's band constable program to ensure affected communities have access to community policing.

-The safety of children is paramount in our child welfare system.
+The safety of children is paramount in our child-welfare system.
 We have supported better training and helped hire almost 500 additional social workers since Changes for Children in 2006.
-This spring, the Social Work Profession Act will be proclaimed to establish the highest professional standards for those entrusted to care for vulnerable families.

-Next, we will work with the University of Manitoba on a proposal for a Masters of Social Work in Indigenous Knowledge, as recommended by the Premier's Advisory Council on Education, Poverty and Citizenship.
+This spring, The Social Work Profession Act will be proclaimed to establish the highest professional standards for those entrusted to care for vulnerable families.
+Next, we will work with the University of Manitoba on a proposal for a master's of social work in indigenous knowledge, as recommended by the Premier's Advisory Council on Education, Poverty and Citizenship.

 We agree with the conclusions of Commissioner Hughes that more work is needed to strengthen early prevention efforts, address the root causes of poverty and build stronger families.
-A new funding model will ensure services are provided to families as early as possible to prevent family breakdown and children coming into care.
+A new funding model will ensure services are provided to families as early as possible to prevent family breakdown and children becoming into-coming into care.

-Manitoba's Minister of Family Services is also co-chairing a national committee of provincial Ministers reviewing ways to reduce the number of Aboriginal children in care.
+Manitoba's Minister of Family Services (Ms. Irvin-Ross) is also co-chairing a national committee of provincial ministers reviewing ways to reduce the number of Aboriginal children in care.